 (This is the abstract of the original post in Finnish.)

 Helsinki University Press (HUP) will publish its first books this year.
+[Editorial note: The first HUP books were published in early 2020.]
 The details of future publications will be communicated later, but there will be monographs on research in the humanities and social sciences.

 According to Leena Kaakinen, publishing director for HUP, it is natural to start with these disciplines.